NicolasPham/Backend-NodeJs/README.md

 4. NPM:
   - package.json: manifest file (stores important info about projects/packages)
   - npm init -y (everything yes to default)
+  - npm install: install all dependencies in package.json because we are not sharing the "node_modules" folder

 ```
 </details>